hove-io/navitia/documentation/slate/source/includes/apis.md

 }
 ```

 Also known as `/journeys` service.
 This api computes journeys or isochrone tables.

-There are two ways to access to this service : journeys from point to point, or isochrones from a single point to every point.
+There are two ways to access to this service: journeys from point to point, or isochrones from a single point to every point.

 <aside class="success">
     Neither the 'from' nor the 'to' parameter of the journey are required,